A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Intermediate Arrangements

 \section{Intermediate Arrangements}

-\paragraph{Irrational-Guard Polygon.\\} Below we show the first $22$ iterations of the Irrational-Guard polygon.
+\paragraph*{Irrational-Guard Polygon.} Below we show the first $20$ iterations of the Irrational-Guard polygon.
 Section~\ref{sub:convergence} shows that this iteratively updating set of guards converges to the optimal solution.
 The orange points and faces represent point- and face-guards in the intermediate solution.
 The green faces represent faces not fully seen by the current candidate solution.
 Both orange and green faces are split in the next iteration.
+Note that for each of the orange and green faces, we draw a random vertex in the same colour.
+This is so that we can still see these faces when they become very small. \\

-\paragraph{Polygon with 60 vertices.\\} Here, we show how the Iterative Algorithm without Safe Guards finds a solution in~9 iterations for a polygon with~60 vertices.
+\paragraph*{Polygon with 60 vertices.} Here, we show how the Iterative Algorithm without Safe Guards finds a solution in~9 iterations for a polygon with~60 vertices.
 This is one of the input polygons from Couto et al.~\cite{art-gallery-instances-page}.
+The orange coloured vertices and faces represent guards, and a green face is a witness faces. \\